fivetran/fivetran_sdk/development-guide.md

     - `unmodified_string` value is used to indicate columns in `update_files` where the values did not change.

 #### WriteHistoryBatchRequest
+> NOTE: This RPC call is available in V2 only.

 The `WriteHistoryBatchRequest` RPC call provides details about the batch files containing the records to be written to the destination for [**History Mode**](https://fivetran.com/docs/using-fivetran/features#historymode).
 In addition to the parameters of the [`WriteBatchRequest`](#writebatchrequest), this request also contains the `earliest_start_files` parameter used for updating history mode-specific columns for the existing rows in the destination.

 > NOTE: To learn how to handle `earliest_start_files`, `replace_files`, `update_files` and `delete_files` in history mode, follow the [How to Handle History Mode Batch Files](how-to-handle-history-mode-batch-files.md) guide.